Marine microorganisms: Cyanobacteria

 Cyanobacteria were the first organisms to evolve an ability to turn sunlight into chemical energy.
 They form a phylum (division) of bacteria which range from unicellular to filamentous and include colonial species.
 They are found almost everywhere on earth: in damp soil, in both freshwater and marine environments, and even on Antarctic rocks.
 In particular, some species occur as drifting cells floating in the ocean, and as such were amongst the first of the phytoplankton.

 The first primary producers that used photosynthesis were oceanic cyanobacteria about 2.3 billion years ago.
 The release of molecular oxygen by cyanobacteria as a by-product of photosynthesis induced global changes in the Earth's environment.
 Because oxygen was toxic to most life on Earth at the time, this led to the near-extinction of oxygen-intolerant organisms, a dramatic change which redirected the evolution of the major animal and plant species.

-The tiny (0.6 μm) marine cyanobacterium Prochlorococcus, discovered in 1986, forms today an important part of the base of the ocean food chain and accounts for much of the photosynthesis of the open ocean and an estimated 20% of the oxygen in the Earth's atmosphere.
-It is possibly the most plentiful genus on Earth: a single millilitre of surface seawater may contain 100,000 cells or more.
+The marine cyanobacterium Prochlorococcus, forms an important part of the base of the oceanic food chain, and accounts for part of the photosynthesis in the open ocean, and an estimated 20% of the oxygen in the Earth's atmosphere.
+It is a contender for having some of the largest populations on Earth: a single millilitre of surface seawater may contain up to 100,000 cells, or more.

 Originally, biologists thought cyanobacteria was algae, and referred to it as "blue-green algae".
 The more recent view is that cyanobacteria are bacteria, and hence are not even in the same Kingdom as algae.
 Most authorities exclude all prokaryotes, and hence cyanobacteria from the definition of algae.